EDTV-irtual Summer Activities

 Typically to hide mistakes, directors will record a lot of coverage, and editors will keep clips short sometimes a second or less because controlling the film set for 1 second is infinitely easier than controlling it for 10 minutes.
 But there is a level of respect and admiration within the film community for those who can pull off the long take.
 A long take is just that, the camera starts recording and doesn’t stop for a long period of time, sometimes minutes or even hours in the most extreme circumstances.

 Think of all of the things that a director has to not only think about, but effectively communicate to the cast and crew.
 What if there is an incredibly emotional scene taking place and an actor is pouring their heart into a performance and they’re crying and everyone else is dead silent but then you hear this?
 It ruins the shot doesn’t it!
 So everyone has to reset to the start of that scene and do it all over again.

-The rest of your video can be about whatever you want just make sure to include a long take in your scene.
+The rest of your video can be about whatever you want, just make sure to include a long take in your scene.
 Come up with your own script or try to recreate parts of this scene from the Oscar and Golden Globe Award winning animated feature Spider-Man: Into the Spider-Verse.
-I count 3 separate long takes and even though it is an animated film, the principles of production are the same as with a live action movie.
+I count 3 separate long takes in this clip; and even though it is an animated film, the principles of production are the same as with a live action movie.
 When you’re done, submit your video using the link provided.
 Now let’s go make a movie.